MaximeGuillemette/recipes/meals/brazilian_chicken_with_beans.md

 - cover the chicken pieces in mayo and then in panko
 - line a baking sheet with aluminium foil, place the chicken pieces on it and cover with foil
-- place in the over for 30 minutes
+- place in the oven for 30 minutes
 - remove the top foil and cook for 10 more minutes

 ## beans